How To Participate in a Dive Against Debris®

 - Find your local PADI Dive Center to get certified in Dive Against Debris.
 This is a standardized Adventure Dive so you can get your Advanced Open Water Certification and Dive Against Debris at the same time.

-- Your participation can be completed in the new PADI AWARE App.
+- Report Dive Against Debris Data with the new PADI AWARE App.
 (Found on the Apple store or Google Play)

 - Download the Survey Toolkit before your dive!
 This kit has all the essentials for survey success.